Show 30

 Ceramic Screen Printing Course.

 In this basic course, participants will take a first approach to screen printing and its use.
-They will have the opportunity to print on porcelain with screen printing frames engraved with their own pre-selected images.
+They will have the opportunity to print on porcelain with screen printing frames engraved with pre-selected images.
 The work will be plate-based and they will be able to create: a first two-dimensional work and one or more works of their own imagination.
 Students will be supervised from the first prints on porcelain to the design and realisation of a personal work.
 The lessons are entirely practical in addition to a theoretical chapter, firings and materials and a FAQ (Frequently Asked Questions) session.

 The 27-hour workshop lasts from 9.00 to 17.00 on Friday, Saturday and Sunday and from 9.00 to 16.00 on Monday.